wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 Hopefully, you will have been able to complete the exercises given the workflows we provided.
 If not, or if you need a little help, have a look at the potential solutions we have provided below, and use them within your version of Rango.

-I> ### Got a different solution?
+I> ### Got a better solution?
+I>
-I> The solutions provided in this chapter address one potential way to solve each problem.
-There are more than likely many different ways in which the problems can be solved.
-If you find a different way to solve them, let us know!
+I> The solutions provided in this chapter are only one way to solve each problem.
+I> They are based on what we have learnt so far.
+However, if you implement them differently, I> feel free to share your solutions with us - and tweet links to @tangowithdjango for others to see.

 ## Track Page Click Throughs